 (I should note that an important part of this process was being clear on what I wanted out of my next company.
 Having a concrete idea of my own values helped me know what things to look for, which questions to ask, and which things were dealbreakers.
 It’s worth spending a good chunk of time on this step, as it will inform the rest of your search.
 In particular, I found Key Values’ Culture Queries a useful place to start.)

 Well hopefully, the offers start rolling in!
-Be transparent with everyone in your interview process about where you’re at (esp. with other companies), what your concerns are, and what you need from them.
+Be transparent with everyone in your interview process about where you’re at, what your concerns are, and what you need from them.
 Stating your needs going in sets a good precedent!

 When you start thinking about switching jobs, be prepared for lots of last minute insurance submissions and affair-getting-in-order, and remember to take any relevant documents off your computer/email/google drive, any relevant passwords off your password manager, etc. (Pro tip: if you know you’ll be leaving early-ish in the year, max out your Flex Spending Account and you’ll end up with free money!
 It’s a good time to buy those prescription sunglasses you don’t reaaally need, but heck, they’re free!)